 Match the trailer and the hauler properly

 Always ensure the trailers and the haulers are adequately centered before the towing exercise kick start.
-This can be done without much stress if a spotter or rear vision camera is installed in the console to help in the observation of the alignment
+This can be done without much stress if a spotter or rear vision camera is installed in the tow vehicle to help in the observation of the alignment.

 Use the appropriate hitch